apexskier/homedo/README.md

 ### Todo

-- Learner should be a list of events, one following another.
-  This makes more sense, as changes happen from one to another (on to off to on).
 - Make it work reliably without sudo/session setup.
 - Make it work on one page.
 - Automatically generate pages for each target in system.